 View free policies procedures examples from all manuals.
 No obligation, no credit card!

 Can you really have compliance without control?
 You can check the box that a business procedures exists but a procedure requirement is not about existence it is about deployment and usage.
-Speaking of control, what does static versus dynamic mean in terms of control and systems?
+When we are speaking of control, there are really two different control conditions: static versus dynamic.
+What does static versus dynamic mean in terms of policy control and procedure systems?

 Static versus Dynamic Systems